About the course

 More information about the transcript requirement is available in the Application Guide.

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

 Academic essays or other writing samples from your most recent qualification, written in English, are required.
+Applicants for part-time study may include a report, or sections of a report, or other relevant document, they have written in their professional roles.
 Extracts from longer pieces are welcome but should be prefaced by a note which puts them in context and it should be indicated with square brackets which elements have been omitted from the original piece of work.